Liverpool reject £30m Sadio Mane bid from Bayern Munich amid interest in Senegal forward

 Liverpool have rejected a second bid worth a potential £30m from Bayern Munich for Senegal forward Sadio Mane.

-The offer included £6.5m in add-ons, which Liverpool believe are unrealistic - and would require Bayern to win the Champions League three times, as well as Mane lifting the same number of Ballon d'Or trophies.
+The offer included £6.5m in add-ons, which Liverpool believe are unrealistic - and would require Bayern to win the Champions League three times, as well as Mane lifting three Ballon d'Or trophies.

 The Reds value the 30-year-old, who is about to enter the final year of his contract at Anfield, at around £43m.